Kayak with Killer Whales

-Every day you will paddle waters deemed a critical habitat for both resident (fish-eating) and transient (mammal-eating) Orca pods who spend their summers in and around the Robson Bight Reserve in Johnstone Strait.
+Every day you will go kayaking in waters deemed a critical habitat for both resident (fish-eating) and transient (mammal-eating) Orca pods who spend their summers in and around the Robson Bight Reserve in Johnstone Strait.
 Given their wild nature, you can never be guaranteed of seeing an Orca, however your chances to view and kayak with killer whales in this area is incredibly high.

 Discover the sound of Orca blows

 Bring us your spirit of adventure and we will look after everything else!
-From accommodations to gear, we provide comfort and enjoyment in the midst of the vastly untouched British Columbia wilderness while kayaking Vancouver Island.
+From accommodations to gear, we provide comfort and enjoyment in the midst of the vastly untouched British Columbia wilderness while sea kayaking in Johnstone Strait beside Vancouver Island.